hellworld-io/morseGo/README.md

 ## How to use it

-### This is able to convert from words to morse code.
+### This is able to convert from words to morse code, or convert from morse code to words.
 ```

 $ go run morse.go asd asd